Course Outline

 Matrix and Image Visualization for Government

-Objective: Visualize images and matrix data in two or three dimensions, tailored for government tasks.
-Explore the differences in displaying images and visualizing matrix data using images.
+Objective: Visualize images and matrix data in two or three dimensions, distinguishing between image display and matrix visualization techniques.

 Part 3